 Liquidity is defined as the Bank's capacity to meet its cash and collateral obligations at a reasonable cost.
-Maintaining an adequate level of liquidity depends on the Bank's ability to meet both expected and unexpected cash flows and collateral needs efficiently without adversely affecting either daily operations or the financial condition of the Bank.
+Maintaining an adequate level of liquidity depends on the Bank's ability to meet both expected and unexpected cash flows and collateral needs efficiently and without adversely affecting either daily operations or the financial condition of the Bank.
 Liquidity risk is the risk that we will be unable to meet our obligations as they become due because of an inability to liquidate assets or obtain adequate funding.
 The Bank's obligations, and the funding sources used to meet them, depend significantly on our business mix, balance sheet structure and the cash flow profiles of our on- and off-balance sheet obligations.
-In managing our cash flows, management regularly confronts situations that can give rise to increased liquidity risk.
+In managing our cash flows, management regularly addresses situations that can give rise to increased liquidity risk.
 These include funding mismatches, market constraints on the ability to convert assets into cash or in accessing sources of funds (i.e., market liquidity) and contingent liquidity events.
-Changes in economic conditions or exposure to credit, market, operating, legal and reputational risks also could affect the Bank's liquidity risk profile and are considered in the assessment of liquidity and asset/liability management.
+Changes in economic conditions or exposure to credit, market, operational, legal and reputational risks also could affect the Bank's liquidity risk profile and are considered in the assessment of liquidity and asset/liability management.

-Management has established a comprehensive management process for identifying, measuring, monitoring and controlling liquidity risk.
+Management has established a risk management process for identifying, measuring, monitoring and controlling liquidity risk.
 Because of its critical importance to the viability of the Bank, liquidity risk management is integrated into our risk management processes.
-Critical elements of our liquidity risk management include: corporate governance consisting of oversight by the board of directors and active involvement by management; the application of strategies, policies, procedures, and limits used to manage and mitigate liquidity risk; liquidity risk measurement and monitoring systems (including assessments of the current and prospective cash flows or sources and uses of funds) that are believed to be commensurate with the complexity and business activities of the Bank; active management of intraday liquidity and collateral; a diverse mix of existing and potential future funding sources; highly liquid marketable securities free of legal, regulatory or operational impediments that can be used to meet liquidity needs in stressful situations; comprehensive contingency funding plans that are believed to be adequate to address potential adverse liquidity events and emergency cash flow requirements; and internal controls and internal audit processes that are believed to be appropriate to assure the adequacy of the institution's liquidity risk management process.
+Critical elements of our liquidity risk management include: corporate governance consisting of oversight by the board of directors and active involvement by management; strategies, policies, procedures, and limits used to manage and mitigate liquidity risk; liquidity risk measurement and monitoring systems (including assessments of the current and prospective cash flows or sources and uses of funds) that are believed to be commensurate with the complexity and business activities of the Bank; active management of intraday liquidity and collateral; a diverse mix of existing and potential future funding sources; holding liquid marketable securities, free of legal, regulatory or operational impediments, that can be used to meet liquidity needs in situations of stress; contingency funding plans that address potential adverse liquidity events and emergency cash flow requirements; and internal controls and internal audit processes believed to be sufficient to determine the adequacy of the institution's liquidity risk management process.

 We expect funds to be available from a number of basic banking activity sources, including the core deposit base, the repayment and maturity of loans and investment security cash flows.
 Other potential funding sources include brokered certificates of deposit, deposit listing services, CDARS, borrowings from the FHLB and other lines of credit.
+Deposits securing our OpenSky® card lines of credit and deposits from title companies represent the largest concentrations in the deposit portfolio.
+As of December 31, 2022, these concentrations represent 11% and 13% of deposits, respectively.
+As of December 31, 2021, these deposits represented 13% and 18% of deposits, respectively.

-We participated in the Federal Reserve Bank of Richmond's Paycheck Protection Program Liquidity Facility ("PPPLF").
-The PPPLF extended credit to eligible financial institutions that originated SBA-PPP loans, using the loans as collateral.
-No new extensions of credit were made under the PPPLF after July 30, 2021.
-In addition, we have an available borrower custody arrangement with the Federal Reserve Bank of Richmond which allows us to borrow on an eligible collateralized basis.
-As of December 31, 2021, we had \$183.3 million of available borrowing capacity from the FHLB, \$15.9 million of available borrowing capacity from the Federal Reserve Bank of Richmond and available lines of credit of \$76.0 million with other correspondent banks.
-Cash and cash equivalents were \$183.4 million at December 31, 2021 and \$146.9 million at December 31, 2020.
-Accordingly, at December 31, 2021, our liquidity resources were at sufficient levels to fund loans and meet other cash needs as necessary.
+We have an available borrower custody arrangement with the Federal Reserve Bank of Richmond which allows us to borrow on an eligible collateralized basis.
+As of December 31, 2022, we had \$223.8 million of available borrowing capacity from the FHLB, \$21.4 million of available borrowing capacity from the Federal Reserve Bank of Richmond and available lines of credit of \$76.0 million with other correspondent banks.
+Cash and cash equivalents were \$80.4 million at December 31, 2022 and \$183.4 million at December 31, 2021.
+Accordingly, at December 31, 2022, our liquidity resources were at sufficient levels to fund loans and meet other cash needs as necessary.